espressif/esp-at/docs/en/AT_Command_Examples/Web_server_AT_Examples.rst

 .. figure:: ../../_static/Web_server/web_brower_wifi_connect_success_en.png
    :align: center
-   :alt: Browser_Wi-Fi_configuration_is_successful
+   :alt: Wi-Fi Connection Established Successfully
    :figclass: align-center

-   Wi-Fi connection is established successfully
+   Wi-Fi Connection Established Successfully

 **Note** 1: After the Wi-Fi connection is established successfully, the webpage will be closed automatically.
 If you want to continue to access the webpage, please re-enter the IP address of the {IDF_TARGET_NAME} and reopen the webpage.